Ed Morrissey

 His opinion articles have appeared in the New York Sun, the New York Post, and the Daily Standard.

 Background

 Morrissey was born April 3, 1963.
-He is based in Minnesota's Twin Cities and is part of the "Northern Alliance Radio Network", with ties to Power Line and Hugh Hewitt.
+He is based in Texas and is part of the "Northern Alliance Radio Network", with ties to Power Line and Hugh Hewitt.
 At age seven, Morrissey moved to Cerritos, California in 1970, and he graduated from Cerritos High School in 1980.

 Captain's Quarters

 Morrissey started his blog in October 2003, basing its name on his nickname "Captain" Ed. ("Captain" is "just a nickname", not a rank.)
 It focused largely on politics, from a conservative viewpoint.
 The blog grew in popularity and readership.
 By 2007, the National Republican Senatorial Committee was calling Captains Quarters one of the five "best-read national conservative bloggers."

 People who have written "guest posts" on Captain's Quarters include Senator John McCain, Congressman Duncan Hunter, and Senator James Inhofe.

 Adscam coverage

 In 2005, a Canadian judge issued a gag order that barred Canadian media from covering the hearings of the Gomery commission, which was investigating the "Sponsorship scandal" (better known as "Adscam"), a scandal involving allegations that the Liberal Party of Canada had been funneling government funds through Canadian advertising firms.
 A source in the Canadian legal media – still publicly unknown – circumvented the gag order, feeding the details of the Gomery hearings to Morrissey, who published them on the blog.

-As a result, Morrissey's blog became for a few weeks one of Canada's most-viewed news sources (his traffic rising at the height of the story to 400,000 visitors a day, mostly Canadians, from his usual 30-40,000).
+As a result, Morrissey's blog became for a few weeks one of Canada's most-viewed news sources (his traffic rising at the height of the story to 400,000 visitors a day, mostly Canadians, from his usual 30–40,000).
 Morrissey's coverage was considered by some to have been a key factor in the victory of the Conservative in the subsequent national elections.